Shahir-47/FD2-SampleDBs/README.md

 - Change into the `FD2-SampleDBs` directory
 - run `npm install`

+Link to the `FarmData2/library/farmosUtil` directory:
+  - The following commands assume that `FarmData2` and `FD2-SampleDBs` are cloned in the user's home directory.
+Please adjust accordingly.
+  - `cd ~/FD2-SampleDBs/library`
+  - `ln -s ~/FarmData2/library/farmosUtil farmosUtil`

 ## Building the Databases

 The following scripts contained in the `src` directory are used to build the sample databases:

 - `baseDB/buildBaseDB.bash`: Builds an empty farmOS database.
 This is used as a base for building other sample databases.
-- `sampleDB/buildSampleDB.bash`: Builds a sample farmOS database populated with approximately 18 months of anonymized data from 2019-2020 at the Dickinson College farm.
+- `sampleDB/buildSampleDB.bash`: Builds a sample farmOS database with a small set of records for testing FarmData2 features during development.

 ## Installing a Database